What we know about this woman's deportation

 (CNN)Guadalupe Garcia de Rayos had been in the United States for nearly two decades before she was deported Wednesday to her native country of Mexico.

-She's thought to be one of the first undocumented immigrants to be deported since US President Donald Trump signed an executive order in January cracking down on illegal immigration.
+The married mother of two is thought to be one of the first undocumented immigrants to be deported since US President Donald Trump signed an executive order in January cracking down on illegal immigration.

-Her deportation sparked protests and allegations that the policy fails to achieve its goal of public safety by going after people convicted of non-violent crimes, such as Garcia de Rayos, who are otherwise law-abiding members of the community.
+Her supporters say the deportation shows that Trump's policy needlessly tears families apart and fails to prioritize dangerous offenders.
 Here's what we know about the case so far:

 What was her crime?